 Artificial waves attract guests at the Cosimabad - Munich's first and only swimming pool with a wave machine.
 The waves are turned on every 30 minutes.
 Between the wave-machine sessions, swimmers take possession of the 33-meter pool.
-The open air pool with a heated whirlpool and massage jets offers outdoor recreation.
-It allows you to swim openly beneath the sky, even if snow takes over the Bavarian capital.
+The open air pool with a heated whirlpool and massage jets offers great outdoor recreation, where you can swim openly beneath the sky, even if it's snowing all over the Bavarian capital.

-Younger visitors favor the children's paddling pool with several water toys and other water attractions.
-Sauna fans, on the other hand, enjoy the 900 m² sauna area.
-In the blockhouse sauna the temperature is like in a Finnish sauna, while the atmosphere resembles that of a mine shaft.
+Younger visitors enjoy the children's paddling pool with several water toys and other water attractions.
+Sauna fans, on the other hand, would like the 900 m² sauna area.
+In the blockhouse sauna, the temperature is like in a Finnish sauna, while the atmosphere resembles that of a mine shaft.
 Other attractions are the steam bath and the sanarium with crystals and color changing light.
 Finish off your day in the bath at the open-air terrace with the combined Kneipp and plunge pool for cooling off and on the loungers for relaxation.
-More info about Cosima Wellenbad.
+More info about Cosima wave pool.